citiususc/veryfasttree/README.md

 - **-threads-mode [mode]**
 Changes the mode of parallelization:
-	- If level is *0*, VeryFastTree uses non-deterministic parts, some inspired by FastTree-2 but improved.
+	- If mode is *0*, VeryFastTree uses non-deterministic parts, some inspired by FastTree-2 but improved.
-	- If level is *1* (default), VeryFastTree only uses deterministic parallelization.
+	- If mode is *1* (default), VeryFastTree only uses deterministic parallelization.

     Since version 4.0, deterministic algorithms are at least faster than non-deterministic ones, making deterministic the preferred choice.